-Assisted Living Facility Business
+Assisted Living Facility Business - Small Business Snapshot Reports - SBDCNet

 - McKnight’s Senior Living

-Understanding trends in your industry is important when opening an assisted living facility.
-Assisted Living Facilities require many different types of employees to stay open depending on services, including housekeeping, medical care, dining staff, and personal care aides.
-Here is a labor market summary report from the Bureau of Labor statistics focused on Home Health Aides and Personal Care Aides
+Understanding employment trends in your industry is important when opening an assisted living facility.
+Assisted living facilities rely on a range of roles to operate effectively.
+Depending on the services offered, this could include housekeeping, medical care, dining staff, and personal care aides.
+The following are insights from the Bureau of Labor Statistics Occupational Outlook Handbook into Nursing Assistants and Orderlies.
+A more specific breakdown of other assisted living occupations is available from the Bureau of Labor Statistics.

+- “Pay: The median annual wage for nursing assistants was $39,530 in May 2024.
+The median wage is the wage at which half the workers in an occupation earned more than that amount, and half earned less.
+The lowest 10 percent earned less than $31,390, and the highest 10 percent earned more than $50,140.

+- Work Environment: The work of nursing assistants and orderlies may be strenuous.
+They spend much of their time on their feet as they care for patients.

 Already in business or thinking about starting your own small business?
 Check out our various small business resources: